Hexagon/windows-service/README.md

 # Windows Service for Deno

+## Note - This is work in progress

 A Deno library that provides a simple way to create Windows services using Deno applications without any external tools.

 ## Features